-Fascia Release
+Fascia Release Reflexology

-What is fascia?
+What is Fascia?

-The fascial system is the body's largest organ.
-Fascia is a thin, web-like structure of connective tissue that is mostly made of collagen and is rich in nerves.
+The fascial system is a highly communicative structure, and it is the body's largest organ.
+Fascia is a thin, web-like structure of connective tissue that weaves throughout the body.
+It influences every system in the body.

 The fascial system provides an environment that enables all body systems to work integratively.